NMudunuru/TUDelftHorizontalBeamer/README.txt

    Discuss with colleagues, and make the changes on a git branch.
    Send a pull request when you're ready.

+I may be updating the template once in awhile may be also accept contributions from other git users.
+If you wish to use these updates follow these instructions:
+1) add this repo as a remote:
+    git remote add template https://github.com/NMudunuru/TUDelftHorizontalBeamer
+2) Fetch changes from the template git fetch --all
+3) Merge the changes
+    git merge template/[your local branch name] --allow-unrelated-histories
+4) This is bound to throw some merge conflicts as you.
+Clarify them and push the changes to remote origin.
+5) Sync with overleaf.

 ----------------------------------------------------------------------------------
 * TO IMPROVE:
 - Progress bar addition